2018 FIFA World Cup final: First half

-Three minutes after Croatia's goal, Griezmann took a corner into the penalty area.
+Five minutes after Croatia's goal, Griezmann took a corner into the penalty area.
 Blaise Matuidi's attempt to score with a header was not successful, but France players appealed for a penalty, claiming that Perišić had handled the ball while marking Matuidi.
 The video assistant referee alerted Pitana and after he reviewed the incident for several minutes, he gave a penalty to France.
 The penalty was taken by Griezmann in the 38th minute, and he scored with a low kick into the left-hand corner.
 In the 43rd minute, Lucas Hernandez was booked for a foul on Rebić and then Perišić had a shot on goal which was deflected for a corner by Paul Pogba.
 Shortly before half-time, Croatia had a corner which was taken by Rakitić into the penalty area, where Vida had an opportunity to score with his head, but the ball went wide of the goal.
 The first half finished with France leading 2–1, despite having only one shot on goal and 34% of the possession.
 During the half-time break, pundits discussed the legitimacy of both France's goals, with Alan Shearer and Rio Ferdinand on BBC One saying that neither the free kick which led to their first goal, nor the penalty for the second, should have been awarded.
 Shearer labelled the penalty decision "ridiculous", saying that in his opinion there was "no way that the hand-ball was deliberate".
 Chris Waddle, speaking on BBC Radio 5 Live thought the penalty decision was correct, however, saying "I would have given it.
 Perišić has stopped the ball going through with his hand."
 Gabriele Marcotti of ESPN described it as "the sort of decision that, even after replay, could have gone either way".